MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 *`count`*\
 The number of characters that are to be copied if they're present.

-### Return Value
+### Return value

-A substring object that is a copy of elements of the string operand beginning at the position specified by the first argument.
+A substring object that's a copy of elements of the string operand, beginning at the position specified by the first argument.

 ### Example